Saving strategies and money saving tips

 - Dollar-cost averaging can help build savings and reduce risk.

-- Early withdrawals can trigger taxes and other penalties.
+- Early withdrawals from an IRA account can trigger taxes and other penalties.

 When retirement is far away, saving for it may not seem important — but it is.
 Establishing good saving habits now, and then staying with them year after year, can result in a surprisingly large amount of money.